[BeamNG + RBR] KB+M & full mouse XYZ control - steering, throttle & brake!

 when you are done…

-now, think of your screen as a mathematical graph of a function. your centre of the screen, 0(X) 0(Y), is where you apply no throttle, no brakes and no steering input. gently move your mouse (cursor) upwards to depress the gas pedal. then, slowly, very slowly move your mouse downwards to apply brakes. later you will realise how important it is not to go “full ABS mode”, also known as “to lock up”, if you dont have ABS. when you will understand the basics, then you can try taking corners at different speeds. remember, it does matter whether you release or depress it. unfortunately, and i only say this now but you probably saw it coming - no, you cannot trail brake, as there is no way to simultaneously brake and apply throttle.
-(EDIT: it IS possible, but it involves third-party software. it requires to invert either the Y or Z axis, so that brakes are applied to the remaining percent of the throttle not being depressed, e.g. throttle 75% > brakes 25%. however, this bind should be an on & off toggle, otherwise it will be impossible to drive normally. to learn more, scroll down to the comment section). however, let it not disappoint you as it doesnt make you any less competitive! wheel players applaud my skills, so can you!
+now, think of your screen as a mathematical graph of a function. your centre of the screen, 0(X) 0(Y), is where you apply no throttle, no brakes and no steering input.
+(NOTE: you may prefer to see the mouse cursor on your screen. if there is no cursor, try borderless mode or changing the renderer). gently move your mouse (cursor) upwards to depress the gas pedal. then, slowly, very slowly move your mouse downwards to apply brakes. later you will realise how important it is not to go “full ABS mode”, also known as “to lock up”, if you dont have ABS. when you will understand the basics, then you can try taking corners at different speeds. remember, it does matter whether you release or depress it. unfortunately, and i only say this now but you probably saw it coming - no, you cannot trail brake, as there is no way to simultaneously brake and apply throttle.
+(EDIT: it IS possible, but it involves third-party software. it requires to invert either the Y or Z axis, so that brakes are applied to the remaining percent of the throttle not being depressed, e.g. throttle 75% > brakes 25%. however, this bind should be an on & off toggle, otherwise it will be impossible to drive normally. to learn more, scroll down to the comment section). however, let it not disappoint you as it doesnt make you any less competitive! i believe you can do this!

 you can see the exact inputs you are doing in UI Apps > Pedals and Axis